 - 1. The present Code was approved by the Academic Senate in accordance with Section 9(1)(b) of the Act on 29 June 2011. - 2.
-In accordance with Section 36(4) of the Act, the present Code shall come into force upon its registration by the Ministry. - 3.
-The present Code shall become effective on 1 September 2011.
+In accordance with Section 36(4) of the Act, the present Code will come into force upon its registration by the Ministry. - 3.
+The present Code will become effective on 1 September 2011.

-In accordance with Section 9(1)(b) of Act No. 111/1998 Sb., on higher education institutions and on the amendment and modification of other acts (the Higher Education Act), as amended, the Academic Senate of Palacký University Olomouc approved amendments to the Study and Examination Code of Palacký University Olomouc on 22 May 2013 and on 25 October 2017.
+In accordance with Section 9(1)(b) of Act No. 111/1998 Sb., on higher education institutions and on the amendment and modification of other acts (the Higher Education Act), as amended, the Academic Senate of Palacký University Olomouc approved amendments to the Study and Examination Code of Palacký University Olomouc on 22 May 2013, 25 October 2016, 25 October 2017, 23 October 2018 and 30 April 2019.

-In accordance with Section 36(4) of the Act, the amendments to the Study and Examination Code of Palacký University Olomouc shall come into force upon its registration by the Ministry of Education, Youth and Sports.
+In accordance with Section 36(4) of the Act, the amendments to the Study and Examination Code of Palacký University Olomouc will come into force upon the registration thereof by the Ministry of Education, Youth and Sports.

-Amendment to the Study and Examination Code of Palacký University Olomouc No. 1 comes into effect on the same date as it comes into force, Amendment to the Study and Examination Code of Palacký University Olomouc No. 2 comes into effect on 1 September 2017, Amendment to the Study and Examination Code of Palacký University Olomouc No. 3 comes into effect on the seventh day following its registration by the Ministry of Education, Youth and Sports.
+Amendment to the Study and Examination Code of Palacký University Olomouc No. 1 comes into effect on the same date as it comes into force, Amendment to the Study and Examination Code of Palacký University Olomouc No. 2 comes into effect on 1 September 2017, Amendment to the Study and Examination Code of Palacký University Olomouc No. 3 comes into effect on the seventh day following its registration by the Ministry of Education, Youth and Sports., Amendment No. 4 comes into effect on 1 September 2019, and Amendment No. 5 comes into effect on 1 September 2019.